My America Is Watching Tigers Die: 2005–2007: Narratives, and 30,000 Lbs.

-The band appeared in Ours And Of Course, Your First Compilation Tape with Mountain Men Anonymous, The Sound O.E, Dear Tonight and more on January 31, 2005.
+The band appeared on Ours And Of Course, Your First Compilation Tape with Mountain Men Anonymous, The Sound O.E, Dear Tonight and more on January 31, 2005.
 The band released another self-titled EP in 2005.
-On February 16, 2006, the band signed into indie record label Emerald Moon Records (All Time Low, The Jonbenét, and Fall River) and released their debut studio album Narratives on July 20, 2006.
+Shortly after the release, Brett Carpenter left the band to attend West Virginia University.
+He was not replaced, and the band would continue as a four piece.
+On February 16, 2006, the band signed to indie record label Emerald Moon Records (All Time Low, The Jonbenét, and Fall River) and released their debut studio album Narratives on July 20, 2006.

-The album received some praise from people like Lambgoat and they would also appear in Hanging Like a Hex “My America is Watching Tigers Die delivers a heavy dosage of the mosh mania of Every Time I Die, with the sonic bombast experimentalism of Breather Resist.”
-The band soon released another EP 30,000 Lbs. in August 2007.
+The album received some praise from publications like Lambgoat and they would also appear in Hanging Like a Hex “My America is Watching Tigers Die delivers a heavy dosage of the mosh mania of Every Time I Die, with the sonic bombast experimentalism of Breather Resist.”
+The band released a followup seven inch, 30,000 Lbs., via Emerald Moon in August 2007.

 2008–2009: Stone age, and David’s departure

-On March 20, 2008, the band signed into Pluto records (As I Lay Dying, Horse the Band, and Society's Finest) where they met Chris Owens (Breather Resist, Coliseum, Ed Gein) who'll help produce and release their second studio album Stone Age on July 8, 2008.
+On March 20, 2008, the band signed to Pluto records (As I Lay Dying, Horse the Band, and Society's Finest) after which they met Chris Owens (Breather Resist, Coliseum, Ed Gein) who would go on to produce their second studio album Stone Age, released on July 8, 2008.
 Before the release the band posted songs to their Myspace and announced some tours.
 The LP received reviews from Mammoth Press, Subba-Cultcha, V13 and Lambgoat.

-On September 24, 2008, it was announced that David is leaving the band due to "financial issues" from alternative press, turning the band to a trio and Matthew had to take over as vocalist, they also shortened their name to My America on January 28, 2009.
+On September 24, 2008, it was announced that David was leaving the band due to entering the workforce and other life changes after graduating from the University of Delaware.
+The band would continue as a three piece, with Matthew taking on lead vocal duties, with Brian providing backup vocals.
+At this point, they also officially shortened their name to My America, though they had been unofficially using this shortened version of the name for quite some time.